Running Coupling for Holographic QCD with Heavy and Light Quarks: Isotropic case: Introduction

-These different choices have phenomenological consequences.
+The different choices of the boundary conditions have phenomenological consequences.
 The value of string tension $\sigma$ between quarks in the hadronic phase significantly depends on this choice.
-For example, the choice with the exponent \eqref{phi-fz-LQ} reproduces the dependence of $\sigma=\sigma(T)$ on temperature at $\mu=0$, obtained as a result of lattice calculations for light quarks, \cite{Arefeva:2020byn}.
+For example, the option with the exponent \eqref{phi-fz-LQ} reproduces the dependence of $\sigma=\sigma(T)$ on temperature at $\mu=0$ obtained as a result of lattice calculations for light quarks, \cite{Arefeva:2020byn}.
 The form \eqref{bceHQ} gives a reasonable dependence of the string tension $\sigma$ on the temperature in the hadronic phase for heavy quarks. \\

-In this paper, see Sect. \ref{sec:running}, we study the dependence of the running coupling on the energy scale specified by the holographic coordinate $z$, as well as on the thermodynamic parameters $T$ and $\mu$.
-The plots in Fig.\ref{Fig:logLH} show that the running coupling constants $\alpha_{\fz}(z;T,\mu)$ exhibit the phase transition structure shown in Fig.\ref{Fig:PD-LH-HQ-paint} and the qualitative structure of the dependence of the running coupling on $(T,\mu)$ does not depend on the form of the function $\fz$ (if $\fz$ is not an identity constant).
-These plots tell us that by studying the scattering amplitudes for particles interacting via QCD, we can obtain information about the 1-st order phase transition in QCD containing light or heavy quarks. \\
+In this paper, see Sect.\,\ref{sec:running}, we study the dependence of the running coupling on the energy scale specified by the holographic coordinate $z$, as well as on the thermodynamic parameters $T$ and $\mu$.
+The plots in Fig.\,\ref{Fig:logLH} show that the running coupling constants $\alpha_{\fz}(z;T,\mu)$ exhibit the phase transition structure shown in Fig.\,\ref{Fig:PD-LH-HQ-paint} and the qualitative structure of the running coupling dependence on $(T,\mu)$ is not defined by the form of the function $\fz$ (if $\fz$ is not an identity constant).
+These plots tell us that by studying the scattering amplitudes for particles interacting via QCD, we can obtain information about the 1st order phase transition in QCD containing light or heavy quarks.
+To obtain the dependence of the running coupling on the energy $E$ and the square of the transferred momenta $Q^2$, it is necessary to present a correspondence between them.
+We discuss this in Sect.\,\ref{DES-LQ} and Sect.\,\ref{DES-HQ}. \\